Kirichenkov9/BStree/README.md

 **This is a project of realization Binary Search tree**

-*In this project the following opportunities are realized:*
+In this project are realized the following opportunities:

 * displaying the tree on the screen
 * displaying the list of tree nodes (3 orders: pre, in, post)